umbraco/UmbracoDocs/Reference/Templating/Modelsbuilder/Using-Interfaces.md

 ## Render with a partial

-If you create a partial and change the first line to use the *interface name* for the model binding, you can call this partial in the Master (or any of the other templates) and rely on Models Builder to handle everything for you, like this:
+If you create a partial and change the first line to use the *interface name* for the model binding, you can use the nice Models Builder syntax when rendering the properties, like this:

 	@inherits Umbraco.Web.Mvc.UmbracoViewPage<ISeocomposition>